♫ Listening to: Tiny Raindrop by Balance and Composure ♫

 Pour the milk into a bowl with a spout on it (if you have one).

-Empty 2 capsules of vegan probiotics (or ¼ - ½ cup vegan yogurt if you don’t have any vegan probiotics) into the milk and whisk well.
+Empty 2 vegan probiotics capsules (or ¼ - ½ cup vegan yogurt if you don’t have any vegan probiotics) into the soymilk and whisk well.

 Pour the mixture into cups or jars.